 When the average musician is asked: “what tools do I need to help me get the most out of practicing?,” the most common answers (besides the instrument and some music) are a tuner, metronome, and an audio recorder.
 At the top of most people’s list of importance, however, is the tuner and with the plethora of paid and free tuner apps available, it’s easier than ever to play in-tune.
-Whether you’re a looking for a violin, viola, or cello tuner app, the tuner apps below should meet your needs.
+Whether you’re looking for a tuner app for stringed instruments (including violin,m viola, cello, ukulele, banjo, bass, and guitar) or for a woodwind or brass instruments, the tuner apps below should meet your needs.

 Each instrument has its own unique tendencies – notes that tend to be sharp or flat by design.
 Sometimes these specific notes are consistent with each instrument (e.g. all F’s above middle C on trombones tend to be sharp due to the physical properties of the instrument), but sometimes a note will be naturally in tune on one instrument but a little flat on another.
 Using a tuner, the player will be able to figure out the tendencies of his or her instrument so that they can make the necessary adjustment before even playing the note – both when playing by themselves and with other people.